Frederick Middleton

-Imperial Military career
+Imperial military career

+Middleton was born in London, the third son of Major General Charles Middleton and Fanny Wheatley.
 Educated at Maidstone Grammar School and the Royal Military College, Sandhurst, Middleton was commissioned into the 58th Regiment of Foot in 1842.

-He served in the New Zealand Wars and in 1845, he was mentioned in dispatches for his part in the capture of the stronghold of Māori chief Te Ruki Kawiti.
+He served in the New Zealand Wars, and in 1845 he was mentioned in dispatches for his part in the capture of the stronghold of Māori chief Te Ruki Kawiti.

 In 1848 he transferred to the 96th Regiment of Foot in India and took part in the suppression of the Indian Mutiny in which campaign he was recommended for, but not awarded, the Victoria Cross.
 He went on to be Commandant of the Royal Military College, Sandhurst, in 1879.

 Canadian military career

 He was appointed General Officer Commanding the Militia of Canada in 1884.

-Middleton just happened to be on the scene when in 1885 a group of Métis launched the North-West Rebellion.
-Middleton was named commander of the main force used to put it down.
+He commanded the main counter-insurgency force when in 1885 a group of Métis launched the North-West Rebellion.
 His force was victorious in the Battle of Batoche, which ended the rebellion.